cgpu/staries/Rmdies/blogdown/README.md

 # Rmdies > blogdown
-A collection of utility functions for blogdown deployment and maintenace
+A collection of utility functions for blogdown deployment and maintenance

 # [Update security risks](https://stackoverflow.com/questions/53115859/how-to-update-a-dependency-in-package-lock-json)